The #1 recipe!

 - Organic weed offers the best results.

-- Although a 2:1 ratio of oil to weed works well, you can reduce it to 1:1 if you want greater potency.
+- Although a 2:1 ratio of oil to weed works well, you can reduce it to 1:1 if you want higher potency.

-- While it is a good idea to grind the cannabis, it doesn’t need to be finely ground.
-If you grind it too finely, parts of plant matter will sneak into the oil.
+- While it is a good idea to grind the cannabis, you don’t need finely ground weed.
+If you grind it too much, parts of plant matter will sneak into the oil.

-- Once the oil is brewing, you don’t have to do much bar the occasional stir.
-There is no need to check it every six minutes once it is on the right heat setting!
+- Once the oil is brewing, you don’t have to do much barring the occasional stir.
+There is no need to check it every six minutes once it is at the right heat setting!

-There is a huge array of things you can use your coconut oil for:
+There is a vast array of things you can use your coconut oil for:

-In essence, your infused oil can be used in any way that you would normally use olive oil or sunflower oil.
+In essence, you can use your infused oil in any way that you would typically use olive oil or sunflower oil.

 Part 4: Dosage of Homemade Cannabis Edibles

 Once you have used cannabutter to create your delicious homemade brownies, it is tempting to eat the entire tray.
 However, you have to be careful when making cannabutter because its potency could be a lot higher than you think.
 If you get it wrong, your cannabis butter could be the reason you call in sick to work because you can’t move from your bed for 16 hours!